okelada/MSFS-LOD-Maker/README.md

 **Color management**
   - Color can be: materials inherited from the lod0 data and/or just generated vertex colors.
     >___Color fidelity may be lost as geometry is decimated.
-Decoloration might appear where geometry is too far gone.___
+Decoloration might appear where geometry is too far gone.
+Also check for flipped normals.___
   - Color policy can be set per lod level, these are the supported modes:
     - 'Materials + White' : Materials are kept plus MSFS mandatory white vertex colors included.
 Default for lod1.
     - 'Bake' : No materials, vertex colors baked are from one albedo texture.
 Default for lod2 and lod3.